Marissa was sporting deep, dark bags under her eyes the following morning.

 The air outside was frigid; a sure sign that winter was here.

 Tomorrow would mark the end of November, and the start of much colder temperatures.
 Rarely did it snow, but the drop in temperature was enough to make you bundle up.
 The start of December also meant classes were coming to an end.
-Finals were in a few days and she had to study hard if she planned on graduating.
+Finals were in a few days and she needed to study hard if she planned on graduating.

 She still didn’t know what she would do when school was over.
 Would she continue to work at the Purple Hermit?
 She had grown so accustomed to the people there that the thought of leaving dampened her mood.
 Lately, being a Maître D’ sounded interesting.
 Perhaps she would try her hand at that.